Oprah Winfrey Network

-Oprah Winfrey Network (OWN) is an American multinational basic cable channel jointly owned by Warner Bros.
-Discovery and Harpo Studios that launched on January 1, 2011, replacing the Discovery Health Channel.
+The Oprah Winfrey Network (OWN, also known as the OWN Network) is an American multinational basic cable television network which launched on January 1, 2011, effectively replacing the Discovery Health Channel, which one month later merged with FitTV to become Discovery Fit & Health (now known as Discovery Life).
+OWN is operated as a joint venture between Warner Bros.
+Discovery's networks division and Harpo Productions, conceptualized largely by popular talk show host, Oprah Winfrey.

-The network is led by talk show host and namesake Oprah Winfrey and largely features entertainment and lifestyle programming targeting African American audiences, and reruns of talk show programming from the Harpo Studios library (including Oprah's former eponymous series).
+The network is spearheaded by television personality and namesake Oprah Winfrey and features entertainment, self-help and lifestyle specials aimed at not only African American audiences but female viewers, in general.
+As well as featuring various programs surrounding celebrities, self-awareness, therapy, and spirituality, the Oprah Winfrey Network also airs reruns of talk show programming from the Harpo Studios library, such as archived episodes of The Oprah Winfrey Show (1986–2011).

 Initially a 50/50 joint venture, Discovery acquired a larger stake in the network in 2017 and again in December 2020, when Discovery increased its ownership in OWN from 73% to 95%.
-Harpo remains a "significant" minority stakeholder and Winfrey is contracted with the channel through at least 2025.
+Harpo remains a "significant" minority stakeholder, and Winfrey is contracted with the channel through (at least) 2025.
+OWN competes with other networks aimed at African Americans such as the BET Media Group's namesake channel and the E. W. Scripps Company's Bounce TV.
 As of February 2015, OWN is available to approximately 81.9 million pay television households (70.3% of households with television) in the United States.